staruser143/dash-app/analysis/cosmos_atlas_pricing.md

 - **Azure Cosmos DB**: Offers a free tier with 1000 RU/s and 25 GB storage, with additional costs based on provisioned throughput, consumed storage, and data egress.
 - **MongoDB Atlas**: Provides a perpetual free tier for learning, a serverless tier starting at $0.10 per million reads, and dedicated tiers starting at $57/month.

-Does this help clarify the pricing details for you?